1756413059/comp0197-cw2-pt/README.md

 # 📁 UCL COMP0197 Coursework Repository

-This is the top-level repository for the UCL COMP0197 module coursework.
+This is the repository for the UCL COMP0197: Applied Deep Learning [T2] 24/25 coursework 2.

 It contains multiple sub-projects related to different components of the course.